 ⚡Quick answer -

-If your campaign audience is larger than your remaining daily quota, WhatsApp only delivers messages up to your limit.
-The rest messages will be failed, and you’ll see an error:
+- If your campaign audience is larger than your remaining daily quota, WhatsApp only delivers messages up to your limit.
+The rest of the messages will fail, and you’ll see an error:

 Read this whenever you’re planning a WhatsApp broadcast that might reach more users than your current tier allows, so you can adjust the audience in advance and avoid quota errors.